-If this is the case you can use persistence by source IP address.
-You lose the ability to have transparent failover, but you do still get increased capacity and manageability.
-This persistence problem occurs with all load balancers and all vendors use standard methods and technology to mitigate the issue.
+For these cases, you can use persistence based on source IP address.
+You lose the ability to have transparent fail-over, but you do still get increased capacity and manageability.
+This persistence problem occurs with all load balancers and all vendors use standard methods and technologies to mitigate the issue.